tmm1/rbtrace/README.md

 * switch ipc to msgpack instead of csv
 * add triggers to start tracing slow methods only inside another method
-* optimize local/instance variable lookup to avoid instance_eval
+* optimize local variable lookup to avoid instance_eval
 * add firehose mode
 * use proper option parser in bin/rbtrace
   * add -t and -tt for start timestamps